Search

 l plates and p plates

-Helping learner drivers for more than 20 years
+Helping learner drivers for more than 25 years

-Start earning your No Claims Bonus
+Start earning your No-Claims Bonus

 Traditionally, a parent would add their son or daughter to their own car insurance policy as a ‘named driver’.
 Whilst at first, this may seem like a cost-effective solution, adding a ‘named driver’ can be costly and some insurers don’t allow it.
-If the ‘named driver’ has an accident behind the wheel, the vehicle’s owner could be at risk of losing their No Claims Bonus.
+If the ‘named driver’ has an accident behind the wheel, the vehicle’s owner could be at risk of losing their No-Claims Bonus.

-We hope it doesn’t come to it, but by having your own insurance policy, your parent’s No Claims Bonus won’t be affected if you make a claim.
-Best of all, you can start earning your own No Claims Bonus from the day you take out your policy, regardless of whether you pass your test or not.
+We hope it doesn’t come to it, but by having your own insurance policy, your parent’s No-Claims Bonus won’t be affected if you make a claim.
+Best of all, you can start earning your own No-Claims Bonus from the day you take out your policy, regardless of whether you pass your test or not.

 Learner insurance own car

-With our provisional insurance, you can practice your driving skills in your own car, so you’ll be well prepared when it’s time to take your practical test and when it’s time to go it alone when you pass.
-You’ll get an insurance policy in your name and you can start earning a No Claims Discount as a provisional holder, if you’re claim free.
+Practice makes perfect as they say.
+With our learner driver car insurance, you can practice your driving skills in your own car, so you’ll be well prepared when it’s time to take your practical test and when it’s time to go it alone when you pass.
+You’ll get an insurance for learners’ insurance policy in your name, and you can start earning a No-Claims Discount as a provisional licence holder, if you’re claim free.
 This policy gives you the flexibility to improve your driving and gain valuable experience behind the wheel when it suits you.

-If you’re a provisional licence holder, aged between 17 and 24, we can cover you in a wide range of vehicles under 16 years old.
+If you’re a provisional licence holder, aged between 17 and 21, we can cover you in a wide range of vehicles under 16 years old.
 Each driver must be accompanied by a parent or guardian that holds a full UK driving licence.

 Learner insurance benefits